Asakōryū Takuma

 Asakōryū Takuma (朝紅龍 琢馬) (born September 24, 1998) is a Japanese professional sumo wrestler from Shijonawate, Osaka.
 He made his debut in May 2021 and currently wrestles for Takasago stable.
 He reached the juryo division in September 2023.
-His highest rank as of May 2025 is Maegashira 12.
+His highest rank as of May 2026 is Maegashira 7.

+He is the older brother of Asasuiryū, a sumo wrestler from the same heya.

 Early life

 Ishizaki began sumo wrestling during his third year at Kusunoki Elementary School in Shijonawate, Osaka.
 In addition to sumo wrestling, he practiced karate during his time in elementary school.
 Ishizaki went on to attend Meitoku Gijuku Junior & Senior High School and in his third year of junior high school he won the group championship at the prefectural tournament and took third place in the All-Japan Junior High School Sumo Tournament.
 After graduating high school, Ishizaki enrolled at Nippon Sport Science University's Faculty of Sport Science where he studied martial arts.
 In his first year at the school, Ishizaki won the East Japan Student Sumo Championship 115 kg weight class, and in his second year, he made the top 16 for the All Japan Sumo Championship.
 During his fourth year, he served as the captain of the sumo club and achieved third place at the National Student Sumo Championship.
 After graduating, Ishizaki opted to go pro and joined Takasago stable because the stablemaster (former sekiwake Asasekiryu) was an alumnus of Ishizaki's high school.